The Latest Financial News

 On August 24th the Consumer Financial Protection Bureau (CFPB) published its semiannual regulatory agenda.
 The agenda covers a period from May 1, 2017 to April 30, 2018.
 The purpose of the agenda is to provide notification to the public of the various regulatory...

-Our New Financial Literacy Program
+Our Digital Financial Literacy Program

-Our mission is to advocate for tribal sovereignty, promote responsible financial services, and provide better economic opportunity in Indian Country for the benefit of tribal communities.
-A key component to the above is financial literacy – across the board.
-We are proud to offer a financial literacy program that can benefit everyone.
+To advocate for tribal sovereignty, promote responsible financial services, and provide better economic opportunity in Indian Country for the benefit of tribal communities.